It’s not surprising that at the beginning of each new year more people show up at the gym.

 What’s your situation like?

 Jot down all your debts somewhere where you can refer to.
 Then list any big purchases or financial goals you’d like to reach in the next year or two.
-From here decide if you’re better off paying off your debt or saving your money.
+From here decide if you’re better off paying off your debt or saving money to improve your finances.

 “Success is not final; failure is not fatal: It is the courage to continue that counts.”–Winston S. Churchill